memyboi/terraport/README.md

 # Terraport
-Porting 3DS/Console Terraria to [tModLoader](https://github.com/tModLoader/tModLoader) 1.4.4.9
+Porting 3DS/Console Terraria to [tModLoader](https://github.com/tModLoader/tModLoader) 1.4.4.9 - Who needs Quality of Life anyway?

 ## Warnings:
 I'm not claiming that I am amazing at C#.
 Far from that.
 Please, if you find any issues with my awful, bloated code, please submit a pull request if you feel like you can change it.